-A front-end and a back-end developer don’t get the same salary.
-Even two programmers with similar technologies do not have the same wages.
+A front-end and a back-end developer don’t make the same.
+Even two programmers with similar technologies earn different salaries.
 A range of factors like experience and skillset determine how much programmers earn.

 We will explore the average salaries of front-end and back-end developers based on different factors like expertise, experience, skillset, and location.
-You will also learn about the difference between a front-end developer’s and a back-end developer’s skills.
-We will use data from authoritative websites like Indeed.com, Payscale, and Glassdoor to conduct detailed research on front-end vs back-end developer salaries.
+We’ll discuss the difference between front-end and back-end developers’ skills.
+We will use data from authoritative websites like Indeed.com, Payscale, and Glassdoor to conduct detailed research on front-end and back-end developer salaries.

 What is the Role of Front-End Developers?

-Front-end development (or web development) deals with the user experience and user interface of apps and software.
-A front-end developer designs the layouts, visuals, and interactions of the user-side of the app.
+Front-end development (or web development) deals with the user experience and interface of apps and software.
+A front-end developer designs the layouts, visuals, and interactions on an app’s user-side.
 As a result, the front-end is responsible for building user experiences.

-Whether you’re making a website or a mobile app, software, or a game, you will always need a front-end developer to visualize your ideas.
-With the help of a UX/UI and web designer, front-end developers will create that visualization with which your users will directly interact.
+Whether creating a website, mobile app, software, or game, companies need a front-end developer to visualize their ideas.
+With the help of a UX/UI and web designer, front-end developers create the visual aspects with which your users directly interact.

 What are the Basic Front-End Development Skills?

-All front-end developers know how to use CSS and HTML.
+All front-end developers use CSS and HTML.
 These are the foundations of web development for building the structure and style of any website or app.

-Moreover, front-end developers should stay updated on the latest UX/UI design trends, as they collaborate with the designers directly to create the best user experience of the software, website, or mobile application.
+Moreover, front-end developers must stay updated on the latest UX/UI design trends, as they collaborate with designers directly to create the best user experience for software, a website, or a mobile application.

 What is the Salary of a Front-End Web Developer in the US?

-Entrepreneurs and startup owners constantly research the average front-end developer salary to understand the web development cost.
-According to Glassdoor, a front-end developer earns $71,385 per year in the US.
-Payscale quotes a little higher salary for front-end developers at $73,044 per year.
-Indeed.com presents an even higher average salary of $106,233 per year for front-end developers.
-Additionally, every year they receive cash bonuses of $2,500 on average.
+Entrepreneurs and startup owners track the average front-end developer salaries to understand web development costs.
+According to Indeed, a front-end developer earns $101K per year in the US on average.
+Additionally, they receive annual cash bonuses of $12K on average.

-These numbers show what web developers earn for their work.
-Employers will also need to pay for benefits and allowances if they hire an in-house software developer.
-They will also have to provide resources like tools and desktops that cost money.
-However, hiring freelance programmers or remote software developers will not need you to pay such extra benefits.
-But when you hire a software development team from the outsourcing agency, they will definitely offer higher costs because they include those additional expenses in their prices.
+In addition, employers need to pay for benefits and allowances if they hire an in-house software developer.
+They also have to provide resources like tools and desktops.
+However, hiring freelance programmers or remote software developers eliminates the need to pay for these extras benefits.
+However, when hiring a software development team from an outsourcing agency, the total cost will be higher because they include those administrative expenses.

 Front-End Developer Salary by Experience

-You will need to pay higher salaries if you want to hire experienced senior front-end developers.
-The average salary of the software developer always depends on the engineer’s skillset, experience, career path, and job title.
-Let’s take a look at the average front-end developer salary based on their experience:
+Experienced senior front-end developers command higher salaries.
+The average software developer’s salary depends on the engineer’s skillset and experience.
+Let’s take a look at the average front-end developer salary based on experience:

-- Senior web developers with experiences of 5 to 9-years get $84,211 per year on average.
+- Senior web developers with 5-9 years of experience make $130,000 per year on average.

-- Front-end web developers with more than 10 years of experience earn $88,513 every year on average.
+- Front-end web developers with more than 10 years of experience earn $147,109 annually on average.

 Front-End Developer Average Salary by Location

-You will also notice a difference in average salaries as you shift locations within the US.
-Software engineers in some areas like California, Washington, and New York earn more than the programmers in other locations.
-According to Indeed.com, in California, front-end programmers earn 20% more than the national average, while developers in New York earn 7% more.
+Average salaries vary by region across the US.
+For example, software engineers in California, Washington, and New York earn more than programmers in other locations.
+According to Indeed.com, in California, front-end programmers earn 14% more than the national average, while developers in New York earn 7% more.

-Here are the average salaries you will need to pay to web developers per year across the US:
+Here are the average annual salaries for web developers across the US:

-The USA has some of the highest salaries for front-end developers.
-In comparison, if you decide to outsource front-end web development or web design, you have more options to choose from.
-You can hire software engineers with the same or better quality, same programming language skillset, but with lower prices.
-Here are the average salaries of front-end developers across different top outsourcing destinations, according to Glassdoor:
+The US has some of the highest salaries for front-end developers.
+However, employers can greatly increase their options by outsourcing front-end web development or web design positions.
+Doing so allows them to hire software engineers of the same or better quality programming language skill set—but at lower rates.
+Here are the average salaries of front-end developers from various top outsourcing destinations, according to Glassdoor:

 What Front-End Developer Skills Demand a High Salary?

-Software engineers with specific skills and technology expertise are more in demand.
-Depending on the technologies and programming languages that are commonly used, the number of developers that can be in demand, some skills can be paid higher.
+Software engineers with specific skills and technological expertise are more in demand.
+The technologies and programming languages required for a job will affect the number of competent developers available.
+Their individual skill sets will determine the rates they can charge for their services.
 According to Indeed.com:

-- Front-end developers with a grasp on Amazon Web Services (AWS) get over 13.46% more than their counterparts.
+- Front-end developers with a grasp of Amazon Web Services (AWS) earn over 13.46% more than their counterparts.

-- Knowledge of machine learning increases web developers average salary by at least 17%, while familiarity with continuous integration boosts earnings by 13.54%.
+- Knowledge of machine learning increases web developers’ average salary by at least 17.06%, while familiarity with continuous integration boosts earnings by 13.54%.

-- Additionally, software engineers that have an understanding of data structures get 11% more salary.
+- Additionally, software engineers who understand data structures make 11% more.
 The ability to work with enterprise software also increases salaries by 17.82%.

-- Natural language processing is also a high-paying skill and increases front-end developer salary by 21.7%.
+- Natural language processing is also a high-paying skill and increases front-end developer salaries by 21.7%.

 What is the Role of Back-End Developers?